Gender-Affirming Care

 She/They(s)

-Dr. Colwell is an Early Intervention Specialist and the Outreach Coordinator for Counseling Services.
-Working with students that identify as trans/non-binary/two-spirit has been a passion for Dr. Colwell since 2015 and she is committed to staying current with trans care trends.
+Dr. Colwell is Licensed Clinical Psychologist and is the Outreach Coordinator for Counseling Services.
+Working with students that identify as trans, non-binary, two-spirit, or gender expansive has been a passion for Dr. Colwell since 2015 and she is committed to staying current with trans care trends.
 As a mental health ally, Dr. Colwell is devoted to creating a safe, respectful place for students to explore their needs while encouraging self-compassion and self-acceptance.

 Rebecca Gillis, Psy.D.